zzonyo/trust-docs-test/source/index.html.md

 - The order status of 'post_only' type pushed by ws is ethier '7:canceled' or '3:submitted'.
 - The orders will be pushed when matched by matching engine.
 - The delivery orders will not be pushed.
+- The orders transfered from future or to future will not be pushed.
 - The netting and forced liquidation orders will not be pushed.
-- The orders will generally be pushed faster than the normal orders subscription.
+- The orders will generally be pushed faster than the normal orders subscription.But It's not guranted.
-- If there is an order with N trades,it will push N+1 trades at most.
+- If there is an order with N trades,including 1 taker and N maker,it will push N+1 trades at most.
+- If there is a status with 9 or 10,pls ignore it.

 > response